sendyit/prestashop/README.md

   ![alt text](https://raw.githubusercontent.com/sendyit/prestashop/dev/views/img/notes.png)

  - Choose Sendy and proceed to give extra information about your order in the notes section.
+You can also choose the time to get youy order delivered.

 ##### Lets Deliver!